frogfrogforg/c0llage/docs/setup.md

 ## windows [↑](#table-of-contents)

-on windows, it's easiest if you have [chocolatey](https://chocolatey.org/install#individual) in powershell. right-click powershell and select "run as administrator". the instructions are a little too complex to copy here. but the "individual" section have what you need.
+on windows, it's easiest if you install [chocolatey](https://chocolatey.org/install#individual). search for "powershell", right-click and select "run as administrator". the linked instructions are a little too complex to copy here. but the "individual" section have what you need.

 then, still in an administrator powershell, install git: